ontodev/robot/docs/template.md

 ## Error Messages

+### Annotation Property Characteristic Error

+Annotation properties should not have any value in the `CHARACTERISTIC` column, if it exists.
+This type of logic for annotation properties is not supported in OWL.

 ### Annotation Property Error

 The annotation property provided could not be resolved.
 Check your template to ensure the provided annotation property is in a correct IRI or CURIE format.
 For legibility, using CURIEs is recommended, but you must ensure that the prefix is defined.